FMA126/trailer-share-server/README.md

 ## index

-The `index` action is a *GET* that retrieves all the trailers associated with a user.
+The `index` action is a *GET* that retrieves all the trailers.
 The response body will contain JSON containing an array of trailers, e.g.:

 ```json
 {